Facts About The Great Wall Of China

 The Great Wall of China – the world’s longest wall and largest ancient architecture.
 You’ve probably seen or heard about it – who doesn’t, anyway?
-It is China’s most iconic and famous landmark; an age-old defensive structure that represents four dynasties and crosses nine provinces and municipalities.
+China’s most iconic and famous landmark is an age-old defensive structure that represents four dynasties and crosses nine provinces and municipalities.

 Other popular sections but with fewer tourists are Simatai (offers an original appearance of the Great Wall), Jinshanling (tagged as the “Paradise of Photographers”), and Shuiguan (steep section ideal for hiking lovers).
 The Great Wall also has wild sections that were not reconstructed, thus retain their original appearances.

 Though damaged and dilapidated, these sections reveal the wall’s change in history.
-Among the wild sections, Jiankou is the most dangerous while Huanghuacheng is partially submerged underwater.
-Gubeikou stand witness to many battles throughout Chinese history due to its strategic location.
+Among the wild sections, Jiankou is the most dangerous, while Huanghuacheng is partially submerged underwater.
+Gubeikou stands witness to many battles throughout Chinese history due to its strategic location.

-Having walked along the paved and uneven pathways of the Great Wall gave a glimpse of China’s magnificent architecture, creativity and history all in one.
+Having walked along the Great Wall’s paved and uneven pathways gave a glimpse of China’s magnificent architecture, creativity, and history all in one.
 It’s one thing to see the structure’s grandeur in websites and glossy pages; it’s a totally different story to be actually there and get immersed in the mightiness and magnificence that is the Great Wall.

 Want more updates about new package tours and tourist spots in Beijing, China?
 Follow #TeamOutofTown, on Facebook, Twitter, Instagram, Bloglovin, and Pinterest for more travel ideas.